ggiesen/napalm-dellos6/README.md

 * get_vlans
 * compliance_report

 This driver is in the early stages, and is a work in progress.
-There are no unit tests at the moment either.
-Feel free to submit a PR to add additional getters.
+Feel free to submit a PR to add additional getters or better implementations of existing getters.